SPEAK WITH A TEAM MEMBER (770) 920-6030

 Once an administrator is appointed, they will be compensated based on the quality of their work, and the amount they receive will depend on the state and the size of the estate.

-To receive their compensation, they will be required to fully account for their expenses and time spent doing the work.
+To receive compensation, they must fully account for their expenses and time spent doing the work.

 What Are the Potential Liabilities of Becoming an Estate Administrator?